shrddr/DatalogConvert/readme.md

 ### dat2fth

-This script imports up to 16GB/hour by using low level C API.
+This script imports up to 16GB of raw DAT files per hour by using low level C API.

 #### Requirements

 I'm doing the import from a clean remote node and the only thing I had to install is `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.
-Locally it's installed by default with the server.
+On the server node it should be installed by default.

 Don't forget to add write permissions (assign `piadmin` user) to remote IP address (SMT > Security > Mappings & Trusts).
 You can also limit access by process name `dat2E`.
 It's whatever you put into ` piut_setprocname ` trimmed to 4 chars plus the `E` symbol (ethernet?).
 If the connection is not successful check SMT > Operation > Message Logs.

 You still have to create all Historian points before the import.
+If you use a fresh archive, stop incoming real-time data collection, and specify reasonable compression options (`CompDev`) for each point, the imported data should be compressed on the fly.

 #### Usage